usymmij/STELLA/README.md

 # capstone
-title is temporary for now
+repository name is temporary for now